 Fair Value of Financial Instruments.
 The fair value of cash and cash equivalents, receivables and accounts payable approximate their carrying amounts because of the short maturity of these instruments.
-The fair value of the Company's long-term debt and the VIE's \$170 million 2002 Series A variable funding note approximate their carrying amount based on the fact that the agreements were recently amended and the cost of the borrowings were revised to reflect current market conditions.
-The estimated fair value of the VIE's \$150 million 2006 Series A medium term notes was approximately \$141 million and \$139 million as of April 30, 2010 and January 31, 2010, respectively, based on its estimate of the rates available at these dates, for instruments with similar terms and maturities.
-The Company's interest rate swaps are presented on the balance sheet at fair value.
+The fair value of the Company's long-term debt approximates its carrying amount based on the fact that the agreements were recently amended and the cost of the borrowings was revised to reflect current market conditions.
+The estimated fair value of the VIE's \$150 million 2006 Series A notes medium term notes was approximately \$141 million and \$139 million as of April 30, 2010 and January 31, 2010, respectively, based on its estimate of the rates available at these dates, for instruments with similar terms and maturities.
+The Co mpany's interest rate swaps are presented on the balance sheet at fair value.